 The new Commercial 3 Zone is matched to the needs of the modern and emerging economy, and has a clear purpose to promote innovative and enterprising mixed-use precincts.

-The Commercial 3 Zone will be introduced into the Victorian Planning Provisions in October 2018.
+The Commercial 3 Zone was introduced into the Victorian Planning Provisions in October 2018.

 Working together to unlock enterprise